-We may ask if you would be willing to donate samples or undergo scans (e.g. MRI) on multiple occasions, as described in detail below.
-You are not obliged to give samples on more than one occasion, and giving a sample once does not mean you must continue to donate samples for this study in the future.
+We may ask if you would be willing to donate samples on multiple occasions, as described in detail for some of the sample types below.
+You are not obligated to give samples on more than one occasion, and giving a sample once does not mean you must continue to donate samples for this study in the future.
 Not everyone will be asked to take part in all aspects of the study.